alexgibson/monosyn/README.md

 Local development
 -----------------

-For development purposes, you can just run `gulp` to compile JS and watch for changes.
+For development purposes you can just type `gulp` to compile JS, start the server and watch for changes.

 Browser support
 ---------------